liupfskygre/OWC_sulfate_reduction/sorA_tree.md

 ##

-##kofam scan is not wired for this, the results are sqr/fcc
+## kofam scan is wired, not for sorA, but get results for the results are sqr/fcc based on the
+## problem of the kofamscan, the output is sulfide dehydrogenase (flavocytochrome) ==sqr/fcc

+#dram annotation showing only 1 hits.

+#not used

 ##sorA
 ```